 - Summarize the physical exam findings and treatment considerations for patients with conversion disorder.

-- Identify the importance of improving care coordination among interprofessional team members to improve outcomes for patients affected by conversion disorder.
+- Identify the importance of improving care coordination among interprofessional team members to improve patient outcomes affected by conversion disorder.

 Psychological, social, and biological factors can all contribute to, precipitate, or perpetuate conversion disorder.
 Often, there is a trauma, adverse life event, or acute/chronic stressor preceding symptoms of conversion disorder.
 Many patients with conversion disorder are found to have a history of childhood abuse, both emotional and sexual.
 Other psychological factors contributing to conversion disorder include poor coping skills and internal psychological conflicts.
 Patients with conversion disorder are more likely to have certain psychiatric disorders (depression, anxiety, and personality disorders) than patients with known neurologic conditions.
 They are also more likely to have a history of multiple somatic complaints, including symptoms like generalized fatigue, weakness, or pain, without a known cause.
 Physical injury or actual neurologic illness (such as a stroke or migraine) may “trigger” the symptoms of conversion disorder.
 Less educated people, those of lower socioeconomic status, and patients living in developing or rural areas are more likely to develop conversion disorder.
 There are two major models or hypotheses for conversion disorder.

 - Psychodynamic models.
 These models suggest that somatic symptoms of conversion disorder are a product of emotional conflict.
 This emotional conflict becomes repressed into the unconscious mind and converted into a symptom.
-The postulation is that this scenario is a type of defense mechanism against negative feelings that would be induced by the emotional conflict.
+The postulation is that this scenario is a type of defense mechanism against negative feelings that the emotional conflict would induce.
 Other psychodynamic models focus on the development of inadequate coping mechanisms and negative interpersonal relationships that develop earlier in a patient’s life.
 Later in life, if the patient encounters another traumatic event, these coping mechanisms or behaviors may recur.